-New Zealand’s were 6.4 per cent higher in April 2022 compared with April 2021, which was due to hikes across all the broad food categories measured, the country’s statistics department Stats NZ said.
+New Zealand’s food prices were 6.4 per cent higher in April 2022 compared with April 2021, which was due to hikes across all the broad food categories measured, the country’s statistics department Stats NZ said.

-This followed a period from October 2011 when food price annual was mostly under 2.5 per cent, Dewbery said, adding ready-to-eat food and restaurant meals see the monthly rise, while fruit and vegetables drop, reports Xinhua news agency.
+This followed a period from October 2011 when food price annual inflation was mostly under 2.5 per cent, Dewbery said, adding ready-to-eat food and restaurant meals see the monthly rise, while fruit and vegetables drop, reports Xinhua news agency.

-Monthly were 0.1 per cent higher in April 2022 compared with March 2022.
+Monthly food prices were 0.1 per cent higher in April 2022 compared with March 2022.
 This was mainly due to a rise in prices for restaurant meals and ready-to-eat food, and a fall in prices for fruit and vegetables, she said.

 This was mainly due to higher prices for dine-in lunches, hamburgers, and coffee.